sashakulikov/glyphs-scripts/README.md

     - **Shortcut**: **⌘⌥C**
   - Press *Add*.

-  Now you can run the script instantly with your shortcut.
+  Now you can run the script instantly with a hotkey.

 ---